Laboratories

 Main Scientific Achievements

-- Our unpublished data provide evidence that certain ribosomal proteins can act as sensors of cellular stress and are involved in the adaptation of cytosolic protein synthesis to restore protein homeostasis.
+• We identified ribosomal proteins that can act as sensors of cellular stress and are involved in the adaptation of cytosolic protein synthesis to restore protein homeostasis.

 Research Description